High Availability Prerequisites

 Using the Setup Wizard, or manually afterward, configure each firewall with a unique hostname and non-conflicting static IP addresses.

-Once each node has a unique LAN IP address, then both nodes may be plugged into the same LAN switch.
+Once each node has a unique LAN IPv4 and IPv6 address, then both nodes may be plugged into the same LAN switch.

 Both nodes must have the GUI running on the same port and protocol.
 This guide assumes both use HTTPS on port 443.